PeterTheobald/www.PeterTheobald.com/content/tech/how-to-get-your-forking-money.md

 ## From a wallet

 On the date of the fork, if you had your coins in a private software wallet running on your computer or mobile device then you can and must get your forked coins yourself.
-The forked coins are being held on the new forked blockchain in *the same address* as your original coins on the original blockchain.
+The forked coins are being held on the new forked blockchain in *the same address* as your original Bitcoins on the original Bitcoin blockchain.
 You need to download wallet software that supports the new forked coins in order to check your balance and transfer the coins to a new wallet or an exchange.
 Your private keys and addresses will be the same as the ones for your original Bitcoins.
 You can use wallet software that supports many different forked coins, such as Coinomi or you can use a wallet that is specific to each forked coin such as ElectrumG for BTG, etc. The exact procedure you will follow to gain control of your forked coins will differ somewhat depending on which wallet software you are using.
 It is hard to find wallet software for some of the less popular forked coins.
 I've read that *Coinomi*, *Bither* and *BitPie* support many lesser known coins, but I cannot vouch for their safety myself.

 **IMPORTANT SECURITY NOTE**

-If you are downloading and trusting a new software wallet it is a good idea to first move your original Bitcoins out of the shared address, just in case there is a trojan in the software.
+If you are downloading and trusting a new software wallet it is essential that you first move your original Bitcoins out of the shared address, in case there is a trojan in the software.
+It's the wild west out there and you don't know which software to trust.
 Once you enter your private key or recovery seed for the new forked coins the software will also know your private key for your original Bitcoins because they are the same keys.
-The way to do that is simple, just use your wallet software to transfer your Bitcoins out of the shared address right back to yourself at a new receive address or into a new wallet.
+The way to move your Bitcoin to safety is simple, just use your Bitcoin wallet software to transfer your Bitcoins out of the shared address right back to yourself at a new receive address or into a new wallet.

 ## Example getting Bitcoin Gold BTG coins using ElectrumG wallet software